-What should you do if you are selling an extended home without planning permission?
+What should I do if I am selling a home without planning permission?

 Typical home alterations

-Perhaps you added a conservatory for extra living room, or a porch for everyone to leave their wet coats and dirty boots.
-You may have needed extra bedroom space and either added a two storey extension (to give you a bigger kitchen as well) or converted the loft into a master bedroom suite.
+Perhaps you added a conservatory for extra living room or a porch for everyone to leave their wet coats and dirty boots.
+You may have added a bedroom, extended the property or converted the loft.

-Most of these improvements could be classed as permitted development (PD) – a term given to works which may technically require planning permission but for which permission is deemed to be granted under a general permitted development order.
-This means that no application for permission has to be made or written consent obtained.
+Many of these improvements could be classed as permitted development (PD) – a term given to works which may technically require planning permission but for which permission is deemed to be granted under a general permitted development order.

 However, the rules surrounding permitted development are quite precise and you may find you have breached them if your home improvements have been extensive.